The Great Wojo: Professional background

+Wojciechowski also wrestled for the American Wrestling Association and the World Wrestling Federation from 1983 to 1984.

+In 1991, he wrestled for Japan's W*ING.
+He would wrestle in the independents in Wisconsin until 1994 when he retired from wrestling.

 The $10,000 Challenge

 Regularly appearing on the promotion's television program Bruiser Bedlam, Wojciechowski often offered $10,000 to any person who could pin him in the ring in a "shoot style" wrestling match.
 Using both his amateur and professional wrestling skills, Wojciechowski was never defeated during these bouts.

-Retirement
+Retirement and death

-Continuing to occasionally wrestle in the Midwest, Canada and Japan after the close of the WWA in 1993, Wojciechowski retired from active competition and began coaching high school wrestling full-time in the Toledo area including Libbey High School and later Bowsher High School.
+Continuing to occasionally wrestle in the Midwest, Canada and Japan after the close of the WWA in 1989, Wojciechowski retired from active competition and began coaching high school wrestling full-time in the Toledo area including Libbey High School and later Bowsher High School.
 In 1999, he suffered a dissected aorta while demonstrating a wrestling move to a heavyweight student.
 He underwent surgery for his ripped aorta but later recovered from the operation and continued to coach high school wrestling as well as being actively involved in establishing a wrestling program in Ohio middle schools.
 His son Chad was the head wrestling coach at Libbey High School.

+Wojciechowski died from a heart attack on August 12, 2025, at the age of 73.